caiosabadin/notes/sass/tutorial.md

 Extending is one of the many forms Sass implemented the DRY methodology.

-It is used when it is interesting to share the same CSS rules with many different selectors at once.
+It is used when it is interesting to share CSS rules with many different selectors at once.

-This lessens the number of lines, in that it groups all those selectors with similar properties in one declaration only, at the beginning of the resulting stylesheet.
+This lessens the number of lines, in that it groups all those selectors with similar properties in single declarations, at the beginning of the CSS file.
 Therefore, a SCSS like:

 ```scss
 @charset 'utf-8';